i-aki-y/selfdrivingcar-project4/writeup.md

 ![alt text][image11]
 Figure 12: An example of challenge video result.
 In this case, only the yellow lane is detected and detection of right lane completely failed.

+My approach depends on the road color.
+For example, my model thinks that yellow or white region should be lane.
+Therefore appearance of other objects with white or yellow color such as snow will mislead driving cars.
+I think the introduction of non color features such as lane shape or size will improve robustness of the model.

+Differences of daytime or nighttime will also affect the model.
+One idea to improve the model is to change the parameters dynamically.
+For example, when we are daytime, we select parameters which are tuned for daytime road.
+And when we are nighttime, we select nighttime model and so on.

+Of cause ability of detection not only lane but also other objects will improve the safety of our driving.
+Furthermore, if we can use other information or knowledge about the environment such as car position data from GPS or map information around the road should improve the performance of the model.